aczietlow/scrivener/README.md

 3) `ffmpeg -i "A1_t00.mkv" -c:v mpeg4 -c:a aac -c:s ass -hide_banner "oliver.mp4"`

 Not sure why ffmpeg won't do subtitles.
-Although the `mpeg4` codec in theory includes subtitles Future Chris: It's because the mkv files Im working with use `dvd_subtitle` codec for subtitles. this is a bitmap codec and can't directly be converted to text, but there are tools that can do this.
+Although the `mpeg4` codec in theory includes subtitles Future Chris: It's because the mkv files I'm working with use `dvd_subtitle` codec for subtitles. this is a bitmap codec and can't directly be converted to text, but there are tools that can do this.

 #### Notes for future Chris